 - (a) A worker is entitled to 10 days (70 hours equivalent) paid sick leave in each year of service, with any unused credit being carried over to accumulate with following years' credits up to a limit of 50 days (350 hours).
-Any unused credit at the end of employment will not be paid out, subject to clause 57 dealing with invalidity. - (b) Not more than 3 consecutive days in any one period of sick leave may be taken without producing a medical certificate (from a GP or a qualified alternate therapist) or statutory declaration from the worker. - (c) A worker should make all reasonable efforts to give their Service Coordinator early notice of their absence from work. - (d) Where a worker would have been entitled to sick leave but for being absent on time in lieu or annual leave, sick leave will be paid for the relevant period and the equivalent period of time in lieu or annual leave will be re-credited. - (e) Where a worker is receiving workers compensation payments for an injury not related to the employment with the Centre, and the payments are less than the worker's ordinary weekly earnings, the worker may elect to be paid the difference from their sick leave credits. - (f) Where an worker has, in accordance with this clause, taken sick leave, the worker shall not be required to work any ordinary hours other than those previously rostered so as to avoid or minimise the requirement on an employer to provide paid sick leave.
+Any sick leave accrued beyond the limit of 50 days shall be forfeited, subject to clause 35(b) below.
+Any unused credit at the end of employment will not be paid out, subject to clause 57 dealing with invalidity. - (b) "Clause 35(a) shall be subject to the exception where a worker exercises their right to reduce their hours as their circumstances may change.
+In such circumstances, any sick leave accrued prior to the reduction of the worker's hours which becomes excess as a result of the application of leave accrual on a pro rata basis against the worker's reduced hours, shall be preserved for the benefit of that employee, notwithstanding any reduction in their ordinary hours of work" - (c) Not more than 3 consecutive days in any one period of sick leave may be taken without producing a medical certificate (from a GP or a qualified alternate therapist) or statutory declaration from the worker. - (d) A worker should make all reasonable efforts to give their Service Coordinator early notice of their absence from work. - (e) Where a worker would have been entitled to sick leave but for being absent on time in lieu or annual leave, sick leave will be paid for the relevant period and the equivalent period of time in lieu or annual leave will be recredited. - (f) Where a worker is receiving workers compensation payments for an injury not related to the employment with the Centre, and the payments are less than the worker's ordinary weekly earnings, the worker may elect to be paid the difference from their sick leave credits. - (g) Where an worker has, in accordance with this clause, taken sick leave, the worker shall not be required to work any ordinary hours other than those previously rostered so as to avoid or minimise the requirement on an employer to provide paid sick leave.